 If you are terrified of giving birth

-Consulting with your attending physician will help in deriving the correct health care treatment for your condition.
-Having this mental health issue is not your fault, and the medical professionals will not judge you.
-They will even understand that many pregnant women are prone to anxiety issues.
+Consulting with your attending physician will help in deriving the correct health care treatment for your anxiety.
+Having this mental health issue is not your fault, and medical professionals will not judge you.
+They understand that many pregnant women are prone to anxiety.

 The bottom line is that you need to get help as soon as possible.
 The psychiatrist will ask you many questions, and you need to answer all those honestly to draw the right recommendations.

-Treatment for the disorder will depend on the severity of the condition but usually, Cognitive Behavioral Therapy is administered.
+Treatment for your anxiety will depend on the severity of the condition but usually, Cognitive Behavioral Therapy is administered.
 If you have mild anxiety, then, full-on treatment is not necessary.
-But then, your doctors will discuss with you on how to efficiently cope with it.
+But then, your doctors will discuss with you how to efficiently cope with your anxiety during your pregnancy.

-n actively taking medication before their pregnancy, it is best that you inform your doctor of the prescription as soon as you realize that you’re pregnant.
+If you were actively taking medication before your pregnancy, it is best that you inform your doctor of the prescription as soon as you realize that you’re pregnant.